 Principle 1 – Avoid Contact

 Social distance at least 6 feet when near people you don’t know.
 More distance is better.
-Wear effective masks, with double-layer masks highly recommended.
+Wear effective masks, with multiple-layer non-woven masks highly recommended.
+Wash your hands with soap whenever you may have contacted the virus on surfaces, e.g. shopping carts.

 Principle 2 – Destroy COVID-19 at the major points of entry, which are the nasal cavities and the salivary glands/mouth.

-The information provided below is based upon several scientific studies that show what YOU can do to protect yourself against serious COVID-19 infection using caution and items readily available at your local grocery or pharmacy.
+The information provided below is based upon several scientific studies done at Penn State University that show what individuals can do to protect against serious COVID-19 infection using caution and items readily available at your local grocery or pharmacy.
+The information about the effectiveness and safety of Penn State’s protocol in blocking COVID-19 infection could have been widely published by the NIH and CDC, but their priorities are on vaccines.
+Soapy water and antiviral mouthwash works to kill the virus.

 1) The CDC recommends social distancing when in groups of people that may be carriers of COVID-19 virus.
 Social distance has been defined as 6 feet of separation.
 More is better.

 The American Medical Association (AMA) advises those in crowded situations to Wear an effective mask that preferably has two layers.
 You can wear at least two layers of a non-woven mask or put a surgical mask in front of a cloth mask.
+There are now inexpensive multiple layer non-woven masks, with the center layer specially treated to decrease the spacing of that layer to trap the aerosol SARS-CoV-2 virus more effectively.
 Single layer cloth masks do not offer much protection due to inability to stop COVID-19 aerosol particles.

-There is an alternate method to the of reducing the viral load approach to irrigating the nasal cavities and salivary glands/mouth.
+There are alternate methods for reducing the viral load by irrigating the nasal cavities and salivary glands/mouth.
 A 10% solution of Betadine is commonly available at pharmacies, which is a solution that uses povidone-iodine as the anti-viral agent.
 It must be diluted to a less concentrated 1% Betadine solution before irrigating the nose.
-Dilution to ~1% requires addition of sterile water and it can stain teeth when used in the mouth.
-Swabbing the nose with 10% Betadine will not be as effective as irrigation using 1% Betadine or the 1% diluted baby shampoo because the nasal cavities extend beyond where an anti-viral treated swab can reach.
+Xlean Nasal Spray with Xylitol is another product that will reduce viral load in the nasal cavities.
+Xlean is pursuing an EUA from the FDA for this product.
+Because there is a covering on the virus that consists of a lipid (fat) layer, the baby shampoo dissolves that layer and kills the virus in the nasal cavities.

 The research on using providone-iodine to reduce viral load in the nasal cavities and salivary glands was done in India and republished by a division of the NIH.
-This research to also use dilute providone-iodine is a randomized study that shows the effects of using providone-iodine to reduce COVID-19 infection.
+This research examined the effects of dilute providone-iodine in a randomized study that shows this solution lowered the viral load in nasal cavities.
 It was published by Bioresearch Communications.

 3) Wear an efficient mask if you are in a situation that does not allow social distancing.
 The best masks are N95 or K95 masks, but they are expensive.
 The most commonly available masks are non-woven fabric and they stop particles that are ~0.3 microns or larger.
 COVID-19 that has been converted into an aerosol form is ~0.1 microns.
 Doubling two non-woven masks has been shown to increase the capture of COVID-19 aerosol particles.
-Any mask is better than no mask, but cloth masks do not do as an effective job of stopping aerosol virus particles as the N95 K95 masks, or single or doubled non-woven surgical masks.
+Three-layer and four-layer non-woven masks are now available off the internet.
+Any mask is better than no mask, but cloth masks do not do as an effective job of stopping aerosol virus particles because the woven structures have much bigger spaces than the aerosol virus size.

 4) Taking vitamin D improves the immune response in early infection of COVID-19.
 This is a direct quote from a scientific study of how vitamin D improves immune function.